Useful MECP2 Resources for Researchers

 Please use following format when citing RettBASE:

-RettBASE: IRSA MECP2 Variation Database.
+RettBASE: IRSF MECP2 Variation Database.
 Western Sydney Genetics Program, Children's Hospital, Westmead, NSW Australia, 2002.

 Or